didiersmith/steve/chapters/space-fish.md

 "Yup."

-"Completely and utterly munted."
+"Completely and utterly dead.

-"Mhm."

-"Dead.
 All of us."

 "Yup."